 Melbourne’s laneways are world famous, mostly due to the urban art and graffiti that is splattered across their surfaces.

-The best known laneways for art are Hosier Lane (which is directly opposite Fed Square), Tattersalls Lane, Union Lane and AC/DC Lane, which is named after the Australian rock band, something that becomes evident when you see it for yourself.
+The best-known laneways for art are Hosier Lane (which is directly opposite Fed Square), Tattersalls Lane, Union Lane and AC/DC Lane, which is named after the Australian rock band, something that becomes evident when you see it for yourself.
 Hosier Lane is definitely worth not passing up.

 It’s well worth wandering around and seeing what you unearth.
 I ducked into a random, quiet laneway once to find a photography exhibition had been plastered on its walls, a very pleasing moment indeed.

-You never know what’s going to turn up on your Melbourne trip!
+You never know what’s going to turn up when you visit Melbourne!

 Tour the MCG

-If you’re sporting mad, you shouldn’t miss an opportunity to check out the Melbourne Cricket Grounds, also known as “The MCG” or simply, “The G” (the shorter, the better in Australia).
+If you’re sporting mad, you shouldn’t miss an opportunity to check out the Melbourne Cricket Ground, also known as “The MCG” or simply, “The G” (the shorter, the better in Australia).

 If not, you can still tour the grounds and learn a bit about Australia’s sporting history.

-A far step away from the sports, is the National Gallery of Victoria, one of loveliest art galleries in the country.
+A far step away from the sports is the National Gallery of Victoria, one of the loveliest art galleries in the country.

 It regularly features acclaimed international exhibitions, housing works by Escher, Van Gogh, Calver and Dior in recent times.